GigiLi89/disneyquiz/TESTING.md

 - W3C HTML Validator: Small error where the h1 tag was wrapped in a the article.
 The error was fixed by moving the h1 above and out of the article.
 Other than that, no errors found.
 - W3c CSS Validator: No errors found.
 - DevTools: No errors found.
 One console.log error was fixed with removing the script link from the index.html since no js coding were needed there.
-- JS hint: No new errors found, the same as above documented errors which will be ignored after consulting my mentor and tutor.
+- JS hint: No new errors found, the same as above documented errors (only ES6) which will be ignored after consulting my mentor and tutor.
 - Lighthouse: No new changes, the same as above documentation.
 - WAVE: No errors found.
 - Full testing: Full testing was done without any changes.
 Most noticeable change for the user with the changes is the Let's Play button, where you are now able to click on the button background as well and not just the "Let's Play" text.